klydestad/pool-chem-logbook/README.md

 ## Technical Details

-- Language: [Your programming language]
+- Language: Java
-- Dependencies: [List any major libraries or frameworks used]
+- Dependencies: JUnit,

-## Installation

-[Provide instructions on how to install and run your application]

-## Contributing

-[If you're open to contributions, provide guidelines here]

-## License

-[Specify the license under which your project is released]

----

-This project was developed as part of [Your Course/Program Name] at [Your Institution].
+This project was developed as part of CPSC 210 at UBC.